robinsmith3/k8s-lab/README.md

 - use PostgreSQL as the database since it’s widely used, reliable, and pairs well with Kubernetes
 - integrate it into the MicroK8s setup
 - update the Flask app to use SQLAlchemy (an ORM for Python), and adjust the deployment accordingly

+### Caveats
+- ask Grok to place postgres pwd into secrets
+- ditto for Temporary storage; ask to adapt to use PersistentVolume for production

 ## Add production level security
 - we allready have TLS and k8s secrets running well on Ingress